 The first festival attracted over 5000 people and engendered highly positive media coverage.
 The festival was imagined by a small group of influential community leaders in Brixton to whom we remain truly grateful.
 The event could never have reached its current position if it weren’t for the hard work and dedication of a small group to whom we remain thankful.
-We are fortunate to continue to have one of that group Blacker Dread as a member of the Brixton Splash Board today.

 Following on from its initial success, feedback showed that there has been a significant community desire to build Brixton Splash into an annual occasion to celebrate how far the local community has come from the difficult days of 1981 and to celebrate Brixton as the internationally recognised, diverse cultural centre that it is now.